-The market chat on this side of the pond may be all about the FTSE flirting with the 7,000 mark.
+The market chat on this side of the pond may be all about the UK market flirting with the 7,000 mark.
 But, judging by Freetrade investors’ top buys in April, the UK recovery is still playing second fiddle to the stock stories playing out in the US.

 The most traded shares and ETFs on Freetrade last month were mostly US market constituents and reflect demand for Covid winners as well as those taking part in developing investment themes like the rise of electric vehicles and cryptocurrency.